-Tax rate Details Before-tax (concessional) • 15% if you earn less than \$250,000 or You can contribute up to \$25,000 to your super from your before-tax income. • 30% if you earn more than \$250,000 2 (this is referred to as Division 293 tax - see Tax for high income earners on page 10 of our fact sheet Fees, Costs and Tax).
-You will be able to carry-forward unused concessional contributions (see note below).
-Excess contributions If you exceed the limit, you can choose: (above your cap) • to withdraw up to 85% of your excess All excess contributions will include an interest contributions from your account charge and will be: or included as taxable income, and taxed at your marginal tax rate (including the Medicare levy) less the 15% tax already paid. leave it in your super account and it will count towards your after-tax contributions cap.
+Details You can contribute up to \$25,000 to your super from your before-tax income.
+You may be able to carry-forward unused concessional contributions from 2018/19 onwards (see note below).
+If you exceed the limit, you can choose: to withdraw up to 85% of your excess contributions from your account or leave it in your super account and it will count towards your after-tax contributions cap.